-Join Eric Wing for an in-depth discussion in this video Creating a pump, part of MEP Families in Revit.
+Join Eric Wing for an in-depth discussion in this video Creating a pump, part of Revit: MEP Families.

 - Let's make a pump, under Families I'm going to go New.…Of course I'm going to grab a generic model.…These should never be face based.…I'm going to first go to my Family Category and Parameters.…I'm going to actually make this Mechanical Equipment…and I'm going to click okay.…Now I'm going to right click on…this reference plane and Create Similar.…On my drop panel, I'm going to offset two feet…to the left and I'm going to offset…that one foot to the right.…